1. From Megillat Taanit, section on Kislev (written by the School of Shammai)

 6. From Patricia Montley, In Nature’s Honor: Myths and Rituals Celebrating the Earth, (2005), p.
 6.

-In the Julian calendar as used in Rome from the start of the Christian era to the year 324, the winter solstice was on December 25th, not as now, the 21st.
-Spring equinox on March 25th was often celebrated as New Year.
-When 11 days were omitted in Britain in 1752, the start of the tax year was moved to April 6th.
+In the Julian calendar as used in Rome from 44 BCE , the winter solstice was originally December 25th, though because the calendar was not accurate, the date slipped.
+The Council of Nicaea in 325 CEW set the date for the spring equinox at March 21st, which meant the winter solstice would be December 21st.
+Nevertheless, the old equinox date of March 25th was often celebrated as New Year.
+When 11 days were omitted in Britain in 1752 to correct the calendar, the start of the tax year was moved from March 25th to April 6th, where it remains.

 At the time of Winter Solstice, the births of so many gods and heroes were celebrated—including Apollo, Attis, Baal, Dionysus, Helios, Hercules, Perseus, Theseus and Mithra—that in the third century, Emperor Aurelian established a single festival for all of them on December 25 and called it the Birthday of the Unconquered Sun (Sol Invictus).